needle-mirror/com.unity.2d.animation/Documentation~/FFanimation.md

-# Frame-by-Frame Animation
+# Frame-by-frame animation

-You can use Sprite Swap to quickly swap the Sprites rendered at run time, to create a frame-by-frame animation.
+By using [Sprite Swap](SpriteSwapIntro.md), you can create frame-by-frame style animations by swapping to different Sprites on each frame at runtime.
 This is useful for simple animations, such as to show a character blinking.
-It is recommended that you [change the keyframe tangent](#Change-the-keyframe-tangent) setting in the Animation window first before following the workflow below:
+It is recommended that you first [change the keyframe tangent](#change-the-keyframe-tangent) before continuing with the workflow below:

-1. Place the Sprites for each animation frame in the [Sprite Library Asset](SLAsset.md), and assign them all to the same __Category__.
-Give each Sprite a __Label__.
-Label names must be unique in their Category.
+1. In your character Prefab’s __Sprite Library Asset__ (which can be automatically or [manually created](SSManual.md)), add a new __Category__.
+Add the Sprite for each frame of your animation to this Category, and give them each a unique __Label__ name.

-2. Select your character Prefab, and bring it into the Scene.
+2. Select your character Prefab and drag it into the Scene view.

-3. Open the [Animation](https://docs.unity3d.com/Manual/AnimationOverview.html) window, and select your character Prefab. and Select the __Add Property__ button, and select the [Sprite Resolver component](SRComponent.md)’s __Label__ property.
+3. Open the [Animation](https://docs.unity3d.com/Manual/AnimationOverview.html) window, and select your character Prefab.
+Then select the __Add Property__ button, and select the [Sprite Resolver component](SRComponent.md)’s __Label__ property.

    ![](images/2DAnim_SpriteSwap_property.png)

-4. Change the __Label__ property at each keyframe in the Animation window in order of your Animation frames.
+4. Change the __Label__ property at each keyframe in the Animation window in the order they should appear for your animation.
 This simulates a frame-by-frame animation style.

 ## Change the Keyframe Tangent